dmiyakawa/kube-the-hard-way-on-vagrant/README.md

 # Kubernetes the Hard Way on Vagrant, 2020-05

 The misc files when I tried "Kubernetes the Hard Way" with Vagrant + VirtualBox.

+This is based on the nice tutorial with the similar theme in Japanese: https://qiita.com/t_ume/items/5d24b377e08669155639

-This repository is just for the record and I don't have any plan to actively maintain this.
+This repository is just for my record, so I don't have any plan to actively maintain this.
-No images are not associated.
+No VM images are not associated.
 No detailed instructions are available at this moment.
-So you won't be satisfied with this repo actually.. :-/

-One good thing might be this repo contains config files that actually worked with Kubernetes v1.18.2, latest as of writing.
+One possibly better thing compare to other similar great tutorials might be, this repo contains config files that actually worked with Kubernetes v1.18.2, latest as of writing (2020-05).
-The original version uses v1.15.3 so a few modifications are needed to migrate to the latest version.
+The original version uses v1.15.3, so a few modifications are needed to migrate to the latest, which is bit of a headache.
-Please look at each file when you want to compare your work with someone else who was successful.
+Please feel free to look at each file when you want to compare your work with someone else who was successful.

-This is based on the nice tutorial with the similar theme in Japanese: https://qiita.com/t_ume/items/5d24b377e08669155639

-As a notable difference, I used the latest tools (e.g. Kubernetes v1.18.2 instead of v1.15.3).
-As you can expect it caused a few additional problems coming from the upgrades.

-You may see some differences or improvements for those kind of cases, possibly.
-Of course the term "latest" just means "latest as of writing", in 2020-05, so my changes may not be appropriate or sufficient for you, coming from the future.

-Confirmed with the following versions:
+More specifically, I confirmed this project with the following software versions:

 - Ubuntu 18.04.4 LTS (Both host and all VirtualBox VMs)
 - VirtuarBox v6.1.6